florian-beetz/bachelor-thesis/thesis.md

 In a future version the modularization could be done much more fine-grained.
-Especially features of JabRef such as the fetchers, that can fetch bibliography entries form various sources, could be implemented using +JPMS services.
+Especially features of JabRef such as the fetchers, that can fetch bibliography entries form various sources, could be implemented using +JPMS' services.
 But also features outside of JabRef's core functionality, that are not necessarily required and are not used by every user, such as synchronizing bibliography databases with +SQL (Structured Query Language) databases or